renanviana/sample-fastapi/README.md

 # sample-fastapi

-Sample repository for creating API with FastAPI framework in Python.
+Sample project for creating API with FastAPI framework in Python.

 ## Prerequisites